 You Will Need:

 3 tsp Mirin

 Cast iron or heavy based pan

-Take the chicken and flip it over so that the beast is on the chopping board.
+Take the chicken and flip it over so that the breast is on the chopping board.

 Cut along one side of the backbone with a pair of poultry sheers starting at the parsons nose.
 The ‘lump’ at the large cavity end of the chicken.

 Repeat this process on the other side of the backbone.